 1 Anyone can apply for a registry card on the official Hawaii state-run government website.

 2 However, your application won’t go anywhere until a doctor signs off on it and submits it to the registry.
 You must be evaluated, and approved, by a doctor.
-The online application charge to the Hawaii registry is ~$38, and (we think) non-refundable, so we recommend seeing Dr. Cook before submitting your application; however, we do recommend completing and saving your application prior to your visit.
+The online application charge to the Hawaii registry is ~$38 and is non-refundable, so we recommend seeing Dr. Cook before submitting your application; however, we do recommend completing and saving your application prior to your visit.
 There is no cost until you submit and this gives Dr. Cook the ability to approve your application at the time of your visit.
 Please bring a credit or debit card with you to the visit to pay the online application charge.

 3 In his office, you’ll fill out some forms and questionnaires.
 If you are approved, the only info that goes to the registry is your diagnosis.
 None of the detailed info you report to Dr. Cook goes there.
 Note: Dr. Cook’s staff will not require payment from you unless Dr. Cook confirms that he will certify you for a card.

-4 If you are approved by Dr. Cook, you will need to do the online application at home.
-To do so, you must set up a login and password with the State of Hawaii’s registry website.
+4 To do the online application at home, you must set up a login and password with the State of Hawaii’s registry website.
 There is no other way to apply besides online.

 5 Things you need to complete the application: a) an email address to set up an account, b) a desktop computer (it’s tricky on a smartphone), c) a photo of your ID card.
 The photo will have to be saved to your computer desktop, and then uploaded to the registry website.
-What they want is a front-side-only picture of your Hawaii ID card.
+What they want is a front-side-only picture of your identification.
 It can be a driver’s license or state ID from Hawaii or any US State.
 Passport is okay, but military ID is not.
-You can use a drivers license from another state.